pfsense/docs/source/releases/2-2-3-new-features-and-changes.rst

    `#4268 <https://redmine.pfsense.org/issues/4268>`__
 -  Added new modes for IPsec Phase 1 according to RFC 5903 (Ecliptic Curve groups). `#4260 <https://redmine.pfsense.org/issues/4260>`__
--  Implemented the “make before break” feature available in strongSwan 5.3.0, which is useful for IKEv2.
+-  Implemented the "make before break" feature available in strongSwan 5.3.0, which is useful for IKEv2.
    `#4626 <https://redmine.pfsense.org/issues/4626>`__
 -  Fixed vpn\_ipsec\_configure so it always performs a filter reload to